dolbeysystems/fusion-cac-web-docs/content/general-user-guide/colors/_index.md

 ![Highlighted Physicians & Queries](PhysiciansQueriesHighlighted.png)

-The "Physicians & Queries" viewer will be highlighted with an amber background in the Navigation Tree if the account has at least one physician query.
+The "Physicians & Queries" viewer will be highlighted with an amber background in the Navigation tree if the account has at least one physician query.

 >[!note] The amber background does not appear if the "Physician & Queries" viewer is selected because the "selected" background overrides the amber background.